Capital Projects Fund

 The Capital Projects Fund (CPF) provides $10 billion to states, territories, freely associated states, and Tribal governments to fund critical capital projects that enable work, education, and health monitoring in response to the public health emergency.
 These funds are addressing many challenges laid bare by the pandemic, especially in rural America, Tribal communities, and low- and moderate-income communities, helping to ensure that all communities have access to the high-quality modern infrastructure, including broadband, needed to access critical services.

-The Treasury Department began announcing state awards in June 2022.
-To date, CPF has awarded approximately $9.6 billion for broadband, digital technology, and multi-purpose community center projects in all states and the District of Columbia, which states estimate will reach over two million locations, in addition to the hundreds of thousands of individuals who will be served annually by multi-purpose community facilities.
+The Treasury Department began announcing awards in June 2022 .
+To date, CPF has awarded approximately $10 billion for broadband, digital technology, and multi-purpose community facility projects in all states, the District of Columbia, as well as in territories, freely associated states, and for Tribal governments.
+Recipients estimate that broadband projects will reach over two million locations, and that hundreds of thousands of individuals will be served annually by multi-purpose community facilities.

 Funding objectives